 It’s also possible to move the reference line and determine the resulting redshift by clicking the line identifier (in purple) and dragging to the new position in velocity.
-In the below example we have set the reference line ([CII]) to the approximate location of the emission peak:

-Cutting, Cropping, and Masking
+Trimming, Cropping, and Masking

 It is often advantageous to remove parts of the cube which are either not of interest, or that suffer from observation/data reduction artefacts.
 (We do not recommend, however, removing regions simply because they have low S/N.) For example: in the case of M82, the east (left) side of the cube suffers from artefacts, which can be seen in the total flux and also in the spectra of individual pixels: